STcraft/artwork-maia/Readme.md

 Maia Theme
 ==========

 Maia Look & Feel package.
+Modified version, with transparant panels and menu.

 ## Contents

 * Color scheme
-* Icons, based on Breeze https://github.com/NitruxSA/plasma-next-icons/ and Super Flat Remix http://gnome-look.org/content/show.php/Super+flat+remix+icon+theme?content=169073
+* Icons, based on Antü
 * Plasma theme
 * Sddm theme, lock screen and splash screen based on Breeze.
 * Maia wallpaper

 ![Alt text](/lookandfeel/contents/previews/preview.png?raw=true)

+(Please note that i am still new to github, and this is my first fork.
+If you are the original author and want this removed, just ask! (nicely ;) ))